 Where a criminal investigation or legal proceedings are pending, the case shall be considered in accordance with the procedures outlined in 6 below.

-5. Completion of College Investigation
+5. Completion of Faculty/School Investigation

 The decision that there exists a prima facie case that the student is Unfit to Practise may be because of a single significant event or a pattern of behaviour, and may also follow remediation action that has failed to resolve the issue.